• Proposed

 Justification

 This recently described species is known to occur within evergreen Japanese broadleaf forest.
-The only known collection of this species was made in Japan, Miyazaki Prefecture, Higashimorokatagun, Aya-cho, Minamimata, growing on the soil of a promenade.
-This species does not appear to be significantly threatened at this locality, however further information is needed in order to confirm this, as well as to confirm the current presence of this species at this locality.
-A better understanding of the specific habitat preferences of this species would also help in building a more accurate assessment of this species.
-Until further research provides such information, this species is listed as DD, due to a deficiency in information regarding this species’ present distribution, habitat preferences, and potential threats.
+The only known collection of this species was made in the Miyazaki Prefecture growing on the soil of a walkway.
+This species does not appear to be significantly threatened at this locality, however further information is needed in order to confirm this, as well as to confirm the full extent of the range of the species.
+Until further research provides such information, this species is listed as Data Deficient, due to a deficiency in information regarding this species' present distribution and potential threats.

 Geographic range

-This newly described species appears to be known only from a single collection, made in Japan, Miyazaki Prefecture, Higashimorokatagun, Aya-cho, Minamimata, growing on the soil of a promenade (inside an evergreen forest) around Teruha-Oturihasi on the 7th July 2013.
+This species appears to be known only from a single collection, made in Japan, at Minamimata in the Miyazaki Prefecture, growing on soil on a walkway inside an evergreen forest around Teruha-Oturihasi (Suhara and Kurogi 2015).
 It is likely to have been overlooked and could be more widespread, at least in Asia (I. Olariaga Ibarguren in litt.
 2022).

 Population and Trends

-There don’t appear to be any recordings of significant threat to this species or its habitat, and so it is reasonable to assume that this species’ population is stable.
+There do not appear to be any recordings of significant threats to this species or its habitat, and so it is reasonable to assume that this species' population is stable at the known locality.
+This species can grow in very large numbers (Suhara and Kurogi 2015).

 Population Trend: Stable